wTristaan/auto-satisfying-tiktok/README.md

 - Generate videos in 720x1080 at 60 FPS
 - Auto-upload to TikTok, YouTube, and Dailymotion

-Sure, here is the revised "Requirements" section for your README file in Markdown format:

 ## Requirements

 - Python 3.8 or higher